itaybayazi/itaybayazi/README.md

    -👨‍🎓 I'm a Computer Science student (3rd year).

-   -💪 Working well in a team and as an individual.
+   -💪 Working well in a team and as an individual,
-       I'm a hardworking, ambitious, and very creative person.
+       i'm a hardworking, ambitious, and very creative person.
-       In addition, I am highly motivated to learn and develop my skills!

-🛠  Tech Stack
+🛠  Tech Stack:

     🧰   C C++ Java C# React Node.js